pH7Software/pH7-Social-Dating-CMS/README.md

 }
 ```

-*Please note that the above code is the strict minimum and obviously you can add more by comparing with the [main Apache .htaccess file](https://github.com/pH7Software/pH7-Social-Dating-CMS/blob/master/.htaccess).*
+*Please note that the above code is the strict minimum and obviously you can add more rules by comparing with the [main Apache .htaccess file](https://github.com/pH7Software/pH7-Social-Dating-CMS/blob/master/.htaccess).*

-Now in your nginx server configuration you will have to include `ph7cms.conf` file to complete the configuration like below:
+Finally, in your nginx server configuration, you will have to include `ph7cms.conf` file to complete the configuration like below:

 In file, e.g., *`/etc/nginx/sites-enabled/yoursite.conf`* for Ubuntu and other OS based on Debian or `/etc/nginx/conf.d/yoursite.conf` for CentOS and other OS based on Red Hat.